jubatus/website/source/en/commands.rst

 jenerator
 ~~~~~~~~~

-``jenerator`` generates implementation of keeper, server template and C++ client from extended MessagePack-IDL file.
+``jenerator`` generates implementation of proxy, server template and C++ client from extended MessagePack-IDL file.
 See :doc:`server` for details.

 ``jenerator`` is not installed by default (see ``tools/jenerator`` in the source tree).